Job Interviews: Is It Always a Bad Sign If the Interview is Short?

 - Did the interviewer end with a cool "good luck!" with none of the good signs to back it up?

-Please don't take any potentially good sign or bad sign as the ultimate answer to how you did in your interview.
-Interviewers come with a variety of backgrounds and personalities.
-The coolest interviewer could actually have thought you were great.
+Please don’t take any potentially good sign or bad sign as the ultimate answer to how you did in your interview.
+Interviewers come from different backgrounds and personalities.
+The most aloof interviewer could actually have thought you were great.
 And vice versa.
-Some people are nice to everyone, but that doesn't mean they like everyone.
+Some people are nice to everyone, but that doesn’t mean they like everyone.

 While you can use these signs to help you get a general idea of how a short (or long) interview went, the truth is you can't really know how you did until you hear from them.